 on the severity of your injury, you may have some range of motion loss.

-This is usually caused by swelling, pain, or muscle
+This is often caused by swelling, pain, or muscle

 weakness.
 By addressing these factors, your range of motion should